 Before the Ceremony

-The rehearsal for commencement is Friday, May 3, at 9:45 a.m in the Founder’s Memorial Amphitorium.
-Eligible prospective graduates participating in commencement should plan to stay until dismissal before 11:30 a.m.
+The rehearsal for commencement is Friday, May 9, at 9:45 a.m. and commencement is Friday, May 9, at 2 p.m. in Founder’s Memorial Amphitorium.
+Eligible prospective graduates participating in commencement should plan to stay until rehearsal dismissal before 11:30 a.m.
 We ask that they make arrangements for work, picking up relatives, etc., so that they can attend the entire rehearsal.
 Regular class attire is appropriate.
-All out-of-town prospective graduates participating in commencement should return to Greenville no later than the evening of Thursday, May 2.
+All out-of-town prospective graduates participating in commencement should return to Greenville no later than Thursday evening.

-Students in residence II Semester will receive assignments in their post office boxes early on the morning of Friday, May 3.
-Students should check their PO boxes before going to the University Awards Program.
-Students with CVA and distribution box numbers and those not in residence II Semester may pick up their assignments at the Programs & Productions box office in the lobby of the amphitorium beginning at 9:15 a.m. on Friday, May 3.
+Seat/Marching Line Assignments: Students in residence II Semester will receive assignments in their post office boxes early on the morning of commencement day.
+Students should check their P.O. boxes before going to the University Awards Program.
+Students not in residence or with CVA/campus mail stop pick up their assignments at the Programs & Productions box office in the lobby of the amphitorium beginning at 9:15 a.m. on commencement day.